 Any Issues After Your Endodontic Treatment has Been Completed?

 Call Us Now to Find the Relief You Deserve!

 Follow-Up Endodontic Appointment

-Included in your endodontic treatment from Dr. Safa, Dr. Anderson or Dr. Vu is a follow-up examination to evaluate the progress of healing.
+Included in your endodontic treatment from Dr. Safa, Dr. Vu, Dr. Hutchens or Dr. Vahora is a follow-up examination to evaluate the progress of healing.
 This appointment will require only a few minutes and no additional fee will be charged for the first check-up visit.
-Please call for an appointment during the following month: Torrance Office Phone Number 310-325-3636.
+Please call for an appointment during the following month: Torrance Endodontix Office Phone Number 310-325-3636.

 Are There Any Potential Problems After Treatment?